A neonatal staff nurse who has been with our Trust for 44 years is saying her goodbyes as she retires.

-In 1980 she trained to be a midwife and has been working in the Trust’s neonatal departments ever since, most recently as a staff nurse on the special care baby unit caring for poorly or premature babies.
+In 1980 she trained to be a midwife and has been working in the Trust’s neonatal departments ever since.
+In her recent role as staff nurse on the special care baby unit, she cares for poorly or premature babies.

-During her time at the hospital, Margaret has seen many changes, from new technology and buildings to big organisational progress within the Trust.
+During her time at North Tees, Margaret has seen many changes, from new technology and buildings to big organisational progress within the Trust.

 She said: “I’ve been able to work with a fantastic team all these years and merging with Hartlepool hospital has only enhanced us.

 “When I walk through the hospital now I can see all the changes that have happened since I started.
-That being said, the Trust has always looked after me and I’ve always felt well supported by the Trust and my team.”
+That being said, the Trust has always looked after me and I’ve always felt well supported by my team.”

 Through all the changes and technological advancements Margaret has seen, one aspect of the job remained – her love for her tiny patients in the neonatal wards.